 - Do not drink alcohol while you are using this medicine.
 Do not take any medicine with alcohol in it.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Tell your doctor if you are also using buprenorphine, butorphanol, nalbuphine, pentazocine, or a muscle relaxer.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung disease or breathing problems, low blood pressure, Addison disease or other thyroid disorder, or a head injury.
-Tell you doctor if you have an enlarged prostate, problems with urination, or digestion problems, including gallbladder or pancreas disorders.
-Also, tell your doctor if you have a history of seizures, depression, or drug or alcohol abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung disease or breathing problems (including apnea), gallbladder or pancreas problems, an enlarged prostate, problems with urination, or digestion problems, adrenal problems or other thyroid disorder, or a history of head injury, brain tumor, seizures, depression, or drug or alcohol abuse.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.

 - This medicine may cause constipation, especially with long-term use.
 Ask your doctor if you should use a laxative to prevent and treat constipation.